molepigeon/think-2406-lab/2_container_registry/3_iam.md

 ## Configuring IAM Policies

-Now that you have IAM policy enforcement enabled for your account, you must create policies to control the resources that it can access.
+Now that you have IAM policy enforcement enabled for your account, you must create policies to control the resources that your Service ID can access.

 Let's prove that we can't pull images using the Service ID.

 1. Log in to Container Registry using the Service ID's API key.

-    `docker login -u iamapikey --password-stdin registry.ng.bluemix.net`
+    `docker login -u iamapikey --password "<your_api_key>" registry.ng.bluemix.net`

-    When you are prompted for a password, paste your Service ID API key and then press enter.

     **Hint**: `registry.ng.bluemix.net` is the address of the US South instance of IBM Container Registry.